ecbtln/vm2docker/NOTES.md

     - support VDI and VMDK filesystems
     - support for both kubernetes and fleet output files
     - Also read memory and processor allocation for VM, and reassign to container
+    - Plug in to vSphere API and automatically distribute workload across workers to minimize conversion time of 1000s of VMs